stormpath/stormpath-documentation/source/auth_n.rst

       }
     }

-For more information about all of these values, please see the Reference chapter :ref:`ref-directory` section.
+For more information about all of these values, please see the Reference chapter :ref:`ref-directory` section, with special attention to the :ref:`ref-ldap-agent` sub-section.

 Step 2: Install your LDAP Agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Installing your Agent is done in three steps.
+Once the Directory, Provider and Agent are created, installing your Agent is done in three steps.

 **1. Download**